AlexanderTheGrape/portfolio-website-2025/README.md

 # or, for production
 npm run build
 npm run start
-# or, for cloudflare pages compatibility
+# or, for preview - more accurate to production when run on cloudflare worker
-npm run pages:build #Runs next build, and then transforms its output to be compatible with Cloudflare Pages. npm run preview # Builds your app, and runs it locally in workerd ↗, the open-source Workers Runtime. (next dev will only run your app in Node.js) npm run deploy # builds and deploys to cloudflare
+npm run preview # Builds your app, and runs it locally in workerd ↗, the open-source Workers Runtime. (next dev will only run your app in Node.js) npm run deploy # builds and deploys to cloudflare
 # or